pietronoah/c-hilqr/README.md

 ## Usage

-You can modify the main parameters of the problem directly within the test files, located in `tests/`.
+You can modify the main parameters of the problem directly within the test files.
 Key variables include:
 - **`x_start`**: Initial state of the system.
 - **`state_goal`**: Desired goal state.
 - **`Q`, `R`, `QT`**: Weight matrices for cost function terms.
 The last term in `Q` and `QT` represents the barrier state cost weight.